matthewlong29/PareAndFlourish_Site/_posts/professional-development/2016-11-14-capsule-wardrobe.md

 </div>

 All of this talk about solid clothing may sound like your wardrobe will lack personality.
-On the contrary, you’ll have plenty of chances to pair these staples with your favorite pieces to showcase your personal style.
+Don't fret.
+You’ll have plenty of chances to pair these staples with your favorite pieces to showcase your personal style.

 ### Need Help?